 What causes "alcoholism" -- the common but poorly defined term usually applied to AUDs?
 This has been a source of controversy for decades, even among health-care professionals.
 The emerging consensus is that AUDs result from a complex interaction between biological and psychosocial factors.
 While the precise role of heredity in AUDs is not known, some types of AUDs appear to run in families, and are at least partly related to genetic factors.
 While blaming someone for having an AUD may be unjustified, holding the person responsible for getting help is critical.
 After all, diabetes is a biological disorder, but diabetics are still held accountable for taking their insulin.

 Recognizing and Dealing with AUDs

 How do you know when you or a loved one has developed a serious drinking problem?
-The actual amount of alcohol he or she drinks is not a good basis for answering this.
+The actual amount of alcohol they drink is not a good basis for answering this.
 Neither is the person's insistence that, "I can stop drinking anytime I want to."
-Most chronic alcoholics have stopped drinking for extended periods at one time or another, but that does not mean that they can control the problem without help: Almost always, the abstinent alcoholic will relapse unless he or she remains in some form of substance-abuse treatment.
+Most chronic alcoholics have stopped drinking for extended periods at one time or another, but that does not mean that they can control the problem without help: Almost always, the abstinent alcoholic will relapse unless they remain in some form of substance-abuse treatment.
 You should suspect an AUD when the person in question:

 - Drinks larger amounts of alcohol than intended -- for example, the individual says, "I'm just going to have one for the road" and winds up downing five beers.